SystemRDL/PeakRDL-cheader/docs/api.rst

+.. _python_api:

 Python API
 ==========

 Example
 -------

-The following example shows the compiling an SystemRDL file and then generating the C header using the Python API.
+The following example shows how to compile a SystemRDL file and then generate the C header using the Python API.

 .. code-block:: python